Coherent Tannaka duality and algebraicity of Hom-stacks: Abelian tensor categories

 \section{Abelian tensor categories}

-An \emph{abelian tensor category} is an abelian symmetric monoidal category.
+An \emph{abelian tensor category} is a symmetric monoidal category that is abelian and the tensor product is right exact and preserves finite direct sums in each variable (i.e., preserves all finite colimits in each variable).

+Recall that an abelian category is \emph{Grothendieck} if it is closed under small direct sums, filtered colimits are exact, and it has a generator \cite[Tag \spref{079A}]{stacks-project}.
+Also, recall that a functor $F \colon \cC \to \cD$ between two Grothendieck abelian categories is \emph{cocontinuous} if it is right-exact and preserves small direct sums, equivalently, it preserves all small colimits.

 A \emph{Grothendieck abelian tensor category} is an abelian tensor category such that the underlying abelian category is Grothendieck abelian and the tensor product is cocontinuous in each variable.
-By the Special Adjoint Functor Theorem \cite[Prop.~8.3.27(iii)]{MR2182076}, if $\cC$ is a Grothendieck abelian tensor category, then it is also closed.
+By the Special Adjoint Functor Theorem \cite[Prop.~8.3.27(iii)]{MR2182076}, if $\cC$ is a Grothendieck abelian tensor category, then it is also closed. \begin{example} Let $A$ be a ring.
+Then $\Mod(A)$ is a Grothendieck abelian tensor category.
+If $A$ is noetherian, then $\Coh(A)$ is an abelian tensor category but not Grothendieck abelian---it is not closed under small direct sums. \end{example}

 A \emph{tensor functor} $F\colon \cC \to \cD$ is an additive symmetric monoidal functor between abelian tensor categories.
 Let $\GATC$ be the $2$-category of Grothendieck abelian tensor categories and cocontinuous tensor functors.
 By the Special Adjoint Functor Theorem, if $F\colon \cC \to \cD$ is a cocontinuous tensor functor, then $F$ admits a (lax symmetric monoidal) right adjoint. \begin{example} Let $T$ be a ringed site.
 The category of $\sO_T$-modules $\Mod(T)$ is a Grothendieck abelian tensor category with unit $\sO_T$ and the internal Hom is the functor $\sHom_{\sO_T}(M,-)$. \end{example} \begin{example} Let $X$ be an algebraic stack.
 The category of quasi-coherent sheaves $\QCoh(X)$ is a Grothendieck abelian tensor category with unit $\sO_X$ \cite[Tag \spref{0781}]{stacks-project}.
 The internal $\Hom$ is $\QC(\sHom_{\sO_X}(M,-))$, where $\QC$ denotes the quasi-coherator (the right adjoint to the inclusion of the category of quasi-coherent sheaves in the category of lisse-\'etale $\sO_X$-modules).
 If $X$ is an algebraic stack, then $\CMon(\QCoh(X))$ is the symmetric monoidal category of quasi-coherent $\sO_{X}$-algebras.